metabase/metabase/docs/configuring-metabase/appearance.md

 Appearance settings give you the option to white label Metabase to match your company’s branding.

-If you're looking for date, time, number, or currency formatting, see [Localization options](./localization.md#localization-options).
+If you're looking for date, time, number, or currency formatting, see [Formatting defaults](../data-modeling/formatting.md).

 ## Changing Metabase's appearance